ingydotnet/git-subrepo/ReadMe.md

 `git subrepo pull <subdir>` (with no merge flag), and your branch will be integrated (pulled) into the mainline repo.

-* `git subrepo push <subdir> [--<merge-strategy>]`
+* `git subrepo push <subdir> [-b <upstream-branch>]`

-Extract out the recent subrepo commits into to a branch called subrepo/<subdir>, merge them with upstream, and push them back upstream.
+This command will make sure that you have already pulled (merged) the upstream head.
+Then it will create a branch of the local history involving the subrepo, and push that back to the remote.
 Use the '-b' flag to push to a remote branch that is different than the one the subrepo is tracking.
-If you specify a merge-strategy like `--rebase` or `--ours`, the command will attempt to fetch, merge and push back all in one step.
-If you want to merge yourself, run a `git subrepo checkout` first, merge yourself, then run `git subrepo pull <subdir>` (with no merge flag), and your branch will be integrated (pulled) into the mainline repo.

-* `git subrepo checkout <subdir>`
+* `git subrepo checkout <subdir> [--<merge-strategy>]`

-This command create a local branch called subrepo/<subrepo>, that contains all the subdir commit since the last pull.
-This is useful when a subrepo push or pull has failed.
-You can merge things by hand, then run a 'git subrepo push' (or pull) command with the same branch name.
+This command creates a local branch called subrepo/<subrepo>, that contains all the subdir commits since the last pull.
+This is useful when a subrepo pull has failed.
+You can merge things by hand, then run a 'git subrepo push' command.
+If you specify a merge-strategy, then it will be applied against the remote head, in this new branch.
+Finally, the `checkout` command will actually checkout the new branch.

-* `git subrepo status [<subdir>]`
+* `git subrepo status [<subdir>] [-v|--verbose]`

 Get the status of a subrepo.
 If no subdir is provided, get the status of all subrepos.
+If the `--verbose` flag is used, the remote repository will be queried to provide more information.

 * `git subrepo help`